ZingGrid/zinggrid/README.md

 # [ZingGrid](https://www.zinggrid.com)

 ZingGrid is a Javascript library for rendering grids and data tables.
-We are a closed source grid library whose main focus is on fast, responsive, customizable grids.
-We achieve this through all native ES6 Javascript and native web components.
-We aim to solve the problem of creating a CRUD grid in under five minutes.
-With the appropriate REST endpoint, this is easily achievable.
+Our main focus is on fast, responsive, and customizable grids utilizing ES6 and native web components.
+Our goal is to solve the problem of creating a CRUD grid in under five minutes.
+With an appropriate REST endpoint, this is easily achievable.

 ### Include the library